Eli8838/case-converter/README.md

 ```java
 CaseConverter.convert(@NonNull String stringToConvert, @NonNull CaseType newCase)
 ```
-the code will automaticly convert any given string casing to the newCase.
+the code will automatically convert any given string casing to the newCase.